Alexander Mountain Fire Recovery

-Recovery resources for those impacted with property damage or loss due to the Cameron Peak and East Troublesome wildfires of 2020 and the 2021 flooding in the burn scar areas.
+Below are recovery resources for those impacted by property damage or loss due to wildfires in Larimer County, as well as burn scar flooding.

 Returning Home & Recovering after a Wildfire